 In addition, on the same subject and under the same conditions as Group employees, the members of the Executive Board benefit from a legal end of career payment.

-Moreover, since July 2007, the members of the Executive Board have benefited, as do all of the Group’s senior executives whose n-1 remuneration exceeds 4 PASS (annual Social Security ceiling), from a supplementary and compulsory defined contributions pension scheme that enables the establishment of an individual retirement savings account to finance the payment of a life-time annuity.
+Moreover, since the conclusion of the referendum agreement dated 22 May 2007 (and its corrective amendment of 25 June 2014) establishing a supplementary defined contributions pension scheme, the members of the Executive Board have benefited, as do all of the Group’s employees whose remuneration during the year n-1 exceeds 4 PASS (Annual Social Security Ceiling), from a supplementary and compulsory defined contributions pension scheme (Article 83 of the General Tax Code) that enables the establishment of an individual retirement savings account to finance the payment of a life-time annuity.

 - Other members of the Executive Board, in respect of their employment contracts, notably: